fedelopez/express-pagination/README.md

 yarn add express
 ```

-Add nodemon:
+Add `nodemon` to reload automatically the server when detecting file changes:

 ```bash
 yarn add nodemon -D
 ```

-Add a script in `package.json` to run nodemon on `start-dev`:
+Add a script in `package.json` to run `nodemon` on `start-dev`:

 ```text
 {